Skip to main content

 note

-Platform files that are produced by cloud cooking are subject to the same scanning, approval and moderation workflows as any other file that are uploaded to mod.io.
+Platform files that are produced by Cloud Cooking are subject to the same scanning, approval and moderation workflows as any other file that are uploaded to mod.io.

 Cloud Cooking progress and status reporting